Pennsylvania Academy of the Fine Arts

 The Pennsylvania Academy of the Fine Arts (PAFA) is a museum and private art school in Philadelphia, Pennsylvania.
-It was founded in 1805 and is the first and oldest art museum and art school in the United States.
+Founded in 1805, it is the longest continuously operating art museum and art school in the United States.

 The academy's museum is internationally known for its collections of 19th- and 20th-century American paintings, sculptures, and works on paper.
 Its archives house important materials for the study of American art history, museums, and art training.
 It offers a Bachelor of Fine Arts, Master of Fine Arts, certificate programs, and continuing education.
+Beginning in 2025, the academy will cease offering degrees except bachelor's degrees in conjunction with the University of Pennsylvania.